ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-ios/include-api-client.md

 pod install
 ```

-You will see all the dependencies being installed
+You will see all the dependencies being installed.